 GENERAL SAPPHIRE PARTICIPATION

-- The Sapphire mailing list is open to LGBTI women (from within any organisation) and their allies.
+- The Sapphire mailing list is open to LGBTQ women and non-binary people who may be perceived as female or feminine (from within any organisation) and their allies.

 - Those who identify as an Ally, along with those who have supplied personal or non-member email addresses will receive copies of the Sapphire newsletter along with invitations to open and semi-public events.